 - Led an initiative to improve flow between development and QA by bringing integration + e2e tests into the monorepo.

-- Consolidated all email development into a monorepo (kind of my thing) and provided a framework for maximum reuse of existing markup and styles.
+- Consolidated all email development into a monorepo and provided a framework for maximum reuse of existing markup and styles.

 At Livefront, I built a frontend application for the startup side of a giant in the education industry.
 As the sole frontend developer, part of my responsibilities included writing comprehensive tests and documentation for every part of the application.
-Good architecture, a complete set of test suites and thorough documentation assures the application is maintainable by anyone and working as intended.
+Good architecture, a complete set of test suites and thorough documentation assures the application works as intended and is maintainable by anyone.

 - Integrated with a Rails backend service and MySql databases.